maddox/harmony-api/README.md

 harmony-api can report its state changes to your MQTT broker.
 Just edit your config file in `config/config.json` to add your MQTT host.

-harmony-api publishes topics with the namespace of: `harmony-api`.
+By default harmony-api publishes topics with the namespace of: `harmony-api`.
+This can be overriden by setting `topic_namespace` in your config file.

 ### State Topics